18F/handbook/docs/01-welcome-to-civicactions/training/buddy-program.md

   - In what areas do you feel strong/confident?
   - In what areas do you feel unsure?
   - How is your project going?
 Are you able to apply your onboarding learnings there?
 - Share some "pro-tips" with your new hire.
 These are typically work shortcuts and tools that make life easier.
-Example: Ctrl+D in Hangouts is a mute/unmute button.
+Example: pressing the space bar in Zoom is an unmute button if you need to say something and are muted.

 ## Buddy To-Do Checklist